InemesitMatthew/minimal-notes-app/README.md

 The following features could be implemented in future updates:

-- **Note Sorting**: Add functionality to sort notes by creation date or alphabetically.
-- **Note Search**: Allow users to search notes via a search bar.
-- **Enhanced UI Animations**: Add animations for creating, updating, and deleting notes to improve the user experience.
+- **Enhanced UI Animations**: Adding animations for creating, updating, and deleting notes for improved user experience.
+- **Persist Sort Preference**: Store the user’s sort preference and apply it when the app is restarted.

 ## Contributing